Joeeazy/Mern-chat-app/README.md

 During this project, I was able to cover a range of topics, including building full-stack applications, working with complex MongoDB queries, schemas, and models, and creating user interfaces.

 I also got cover how to implement JWT authentication and password hashing for securing the application.
-Also, how to implement notifications functionality for users
+Also, how to implement notifications functionality for users.

-The techologies used was the MERN stack
+The technologies used was the MERN stack

 MERN stands for MongoDB, Express, React, Node, after the four key technologies that make up the stack.